julienlargetpiet/fulgurance/README.md

 <h3>#Usage</h3>
 <div class="Div"><code>template &lt;typename T&gt; void rm_shared_in(std::vector&lt;T&gt; &x, std::vector&lt;T&gt; &x2)</code></div>
 <h3>#Description</h3>
-<p>Transforms the first stl input vector minus the its commun elements with the second stl vector of the same type.
+<p>Transforms the first stl vector input removing its commun elements with the second stl vector of the same type.
 The returned vector has its capacity unchanged, so consider applying the <code>shrink_to_fit()</code> method to it if you want to free some memory.</p>
 <h3>#Arguments</h3>
 <table><tr><th>Name</th><th>Definition</th></tr><tr><th>
 x </th><th> is an stl vector</th></tr>